siavashk/GMM-FEM/README.txt

 2262-2275.

 [2] Khallaghi et al., "Biomechanically Constrained Surface Registration:
-Application to MR-TRUS Fusion for Prostate Interventions", Submitted to Medical Imaging, IEEE Transactions on, June 2014.
+Application to MR-TRUS Fusion for Prostate Interventions", Accepted for publication in IEEE Transactions on Medical Imaging, May, 2015.

-[3] Fedorov et al., "Towards an open source framework for image registration in support of MRI/ultrasound-guided prostate interventions", Accepted for Publication in IJCARS, 2015.
+[3] Fedorov et al., "Towards an open source framework for image registration in support of MRI/ultrasound-guided prostate interventions", International Journal of Computer Assisted Radiology and Surgery, Springer Berlin Heidelberg, pages 1-10, 2015.

 ###############################################################################